 Mr Robot is an American thriller drama TV series that depicts hacking culture.
 Elliot, cybersecurity engineer and hacker, is recruited by an anarchist to join a hacktivist group called "fsociety".
 The group aims to destroy all debt records by encrypting the financial data of the largest corporation in the world.

 This blog post focuses on several scenarios and how they may represent real-life hacking.

-Scenario 1: Eavesdropping a coffee shop public WIFI (Man-in-the-middle attack)
+Scenario 1: Eavesdropping on a coffee shop public WIFI (man-in-the-middle attack)

 Scenario 4: E-Corp servers are attacked as a diversion to another attack on the servers (DDoS)

 Needless to say, this is realistic.
 A Distributed-Denial-of-Service (DDoS) attack targets a business or important online resource and renders it unusable to the public by overwhelming it with traffic from multiple sources.
 This can affect daily business operations.

 DDsS attacks at 3 am and the fictional E Corp is down for one hour, resulting in a total revenue loss of approximately $13 million.
 In reality, DDOS attacks can cause severe revenue losses.
 The average distributed denial-of-service (DDoS) attack costs a business roughly $40,000 per hour.
 This technique has been used in several past real-life security incidents, most notably the Sony PlayStation breach in which the account information of 77 million users was stolen under the cloak of a large-scale coordinated denial-of-service attack.